 3.1 Feed Intake (FI)

-The data regarding the effect of turmeric and multienzyme supplementation on broiler feed intake are presented in Table 1.
+The data regarding the effect of turmeric and multienzyme supplementation on broiler feed intake is presented in Table 1.
 Feed intake during the rearing period showed variation among treatment groups.
 The average feed intake, ranked from lowest to highest, was as follows: P4 (3772.37 ± 130.55 g), P3 (3811.00 ± 145.62 g), P1 (3881.98 ± 168.21 g), P2 (3900.23 ± 172.80 g), and P0 (3916.53 ± 184.43 g).
 The analysis of variance (ANOVA) showed that the dietary combination of turmeric and multienzymes had no significant effect on feed intake (P > 0.05).
 The calculated F-value (1.757) was lower than both the 5% (2.87) and 1% (4.43) critical values.
-The control group (P0) had the highest feed intake, while the group receiving the highest combination of turmeric and enzyme supplementation (P4) had the lowest.
+The control group (P0) had the highest numerical value of feed intake, while P4 (group that received the highest combination of turmeric and enzyme supplementation) had the lowest numerical value of feed intake.
 Although not statistically significant, these differences may reflect a physiological response to feed characteristics.
 It is possible that unmodified feed (without additives) was more readily accepted due to its higher palatability.
 Birds may also require a period of adaptation when consuming feed containing additives, potentially reducing feed intake slightly during adjustment.

 Overall, the results suggest that broilers were capable of consuming modified diets without experiencing a significant decline in intake.
 Individual variation in feed intake was relatively high, especially in the control group, with a standard deviation of ±184.43 g.
 This variation indicates that non-nutritional factors such as environmental conditions, health status, and individual feeding behavior also influenced daily intake.
 These findings align with Eko et al. (2020), who noted that broilers possess a strong physiological adaptability to changes in feed composition.
 According to Khatun et al. (2023), feed intake fluctuations are often not statistically significant but may still reflect responses to environmental factors such as temperature or adaptation-related stress during the early stages of rearing.
 Broilers are known to be highly sensitive to environmental changes, meaning external factors can play a crucial role in feed intake even when feed formulation remains constant.